maixnor/wu-quartz/content/semester 3/Quiz Questions.md

+Bold = True
 ## Quiz 1
 Which of the following statement/s is/are true, given Smith's discussion on wage levels?
 - political and institutional circumstances play only a minor role in explaining wage levels.
+	- smith writes on respect, education, the harder the work, the more money you should got
 - In case of a conflict, workers are usually in a more powerful bargaining position than employer.
+	- no economist has said that
-- the wage level of different professions is affected by different noneconomic factors.
+- [ ] **the wage level of different professions is affected by different noneconomic factors.
+	- opposite to first statement
 - **In the long run, wages have to be high enough for workers to raise a family.
+	- subsistence+ theory -> feed yourself + family

 According to Malthus' theory of population growth and food supply:
 - Advances in technology eliminate the threat of overpopulation.
+	- smith, not malthus
 - **There exists a constant tension between population growth and food supply.
 - **When unchecked, population grows geometrically, while food supply increases arithmetically.
 - Returns to scale are increasing in agriculture.